geoalgo/slurmpilot/README.md

 Here we created a job in the default cluster and partition.
 A couple of points:
 * `cluster`: you can use any cluster `YOURCLUSTER` as long as the file `config/clusters/YOURCLUSTER.yaml` exists, that the hostname is reachable through ssh and that Slurm is installed on the host.
-* `jobname` must be unique, we use `unify` which appends a unique suffix to ensure unicity even if the scripts is launched multiple times
+* `jobname` must be unique, we use `unify` which appends a unique suffix to ensure unicity even if the scripts is launched multiple times.
+Nested folders can be used, in this case, files will be written under "~/slurmpilot/jobs/examples/hello-cluster..."
 * `entrypoint` is the script we want to launched and should be present in `{src_dir}/{entrypoint}`
 * `n_cpus` is the number of CPUs, we can control other slurm arguments such as number of GPUs, number of nodes etc
 * `env` allows to pass environment variable to the script that is being remotely executed